ArthurZey/arthurzey.github.io/_pages/stubs/determinism.md

   * perhaps delegated to another post, but why you can't use induction or deduction to establish a lack of pattern/determinism (even if you _can_ prove it's impossible to _know_ something)
 * consciousness as an _action_ performed by the brain, not a _thing_; brain states as reflective of experiential/mind states; connection to "chemical imbalances" versus unpleasant emotions
 * what brain states (eg, "limbic system hijack", "sympathetic activation", "dorsal vagal collapse", intoxication) result in compromised volition and why it makes sense to say things like "he couldn't do _X_", when doing _X_ is typically the result of or is a volitional action
+* "could have done otherwise" as a conceptual shorthand, not dissimilar in principle from "having rights"; different senses of "can do A or B"
 * how the non-determinist position implies mystical dualism / mind-body dichotomy
 * whether AI can have genuine volition, even if it's deterministic
 * the evolutionary perspective: at what point did we evolve the gene(s) to be exempt from deterministic physical causality?